-Combine the light and warmth of a fire with the rhythm of the drum.
-The result is the perfect environment to develop social bonds.
-This is why fire and the drum are the first tools used to build communities.
+Combine the light and warmth of a fire with the rhythm, and the result is the perfect environment to develop social bonds.
+This is why these are the first tools community building tools of society.

 There are several excellent books and drum track recordings for those interested in the Shamanic journey.
 You don’t need a fire to practice this spiritual technology.
 However, practicing with others can enhance your own experience.